-If there are less than four bytes of data being passed, the registers are used; when a 16-bit address is being passed, it is convention to pass the low byte in .X.
+If there are less than four bytes of data being passed, the registers are used; when a 16-bit address is being passed, it is convention to pass the low byte in .A and the high byte in .X.

 If there are between four and ten total bytes in need of passing, the zero page is used.
 The locations used are defined in HEAD.REQUIRED, and specify three areas for 16-bit (two-byte word) values and four areas for 8-bit (single-byte) values.
 These are labeled as WPAR1, WPAR2, WPAR3, BPAR1, BPAR2, BPAR3, and BPAR4, respectively.